CyrilRonseaux/BenniesScript/README.md

 !bennies-deal -p PlayerDisplayName -d NameOfTheBennyDeck -q 2
 ```

-If you don't provide a player name, the commande will list all players and let you pick one :
+If you don't provide a player name, the command will list all online players and let you pick one :
 ```javascript
 !bennies-deal -d NameOfTheBennyDeck
 ```